-3. Protocol features.
+- 3. Protocol features.
 In the previous two areas, link length and supervision, a single philosophical difference led to several differences in detail, each with its own implications.
 In the selection of link protocol features, however, the situation is more a matter of independent menu selection.
-Perhaps the one underlying philosophical difference, but one which seems to have affected only some of the menu selections, is the Z-ring application of protocol validation technology.
-Protocol validation certainly influenced choices in the area of ring supervision (already discussed) and token release timing.

-3.1 Addressing.
-The V2 ring has an 8-bit hardware-recognized address.
-This field size was chosen to encompass the maximum number of stations that might be physically attached in a single ring.
+Perhaps the one underlying philosophical difference, but one which seems to have affected only some of the menu selections, is the IBM ring application of protocol validation technology.
+Protocol validation certainly influenced choices in the area of ring supervision (already discussed) and token release timing. - Addressing.
+The M.I.T. ring has an 8-bit hardware-recognized address.
+This field size was chosen to emcompass the maximum number of stations that might be physically attached in a single ring.
 (That maximum number was in turn determined by considerations of jitter accumulation through long strings of repeaters, ease of configuration management, and reliability.)
-This design was developed in reaction to the elaborate 32-bit address with variable masks that the University of California at Irvine specified for what later became the LCS Version one ring.
-That addressing hardware, designed for a particular distributed computing experiment, never proved to be of much use in the more general local network application.
-The choice of an 8-bit address field assumes that any higher-level internetwork interconnection architecture is handled above the physical link. level; by choosing an 8-bit address field at the physical link level, the design forces all logical name management to higher protocol levels.
-In particular, the V2 ring can be used in an obvious way with any of the DoD TCP/IP naming plan [19,20], the Xerox NS naming plan [21], or the X.25/X.75 naming plan [22,23].
+This design was developed in reaction to an elaborate 32-bit address with variable masks that the University of California at Irvine specified for its distributed computing system ring.
+That addressing hardware, designed for a particular distributed computing experiment, never proved to be of much use when M.I.T. applied it to the more general local network application.
+The choice of an 8-bit address field assumes that any higher-level internetwork interconnection architecture is handled above the physical link level; by choosing an 8-bit address field at the physical link level, the design forces all logical name management to higher protocol levels.
+In particular, the M.I.T. ring can be used in an obvious way with any of the United States Department of Defense TCP/IP naming plan [19,20], the Xerox Corporation NS naming plan [21], or the International Standards Organization X.25/X.75 naming plan [22,23].

-The Z-ring station recognizes a 32-bit address field that is divided into a 16-bit ring number and a 16-bit station number.
-This approach introduces two distinct elements of philosophical difference with the V2 design.
-First, by explicitly identifying distinct address fields for ring number and station number (and providing separately controllable hardware recognition of one, the other, or both) the physical link level of the Z-ring includes elements of an internet implementation.
+The IBM ring station recognizes a 32-bit address field that is divided into a 16-bit ring number and a 16-bit station number.
+This approach introduces two distinct elements of philosophical difference with the M.I.T. design.
+First, by explicitly identifying distinct address fields for ring number and station number (and providing separately controllable hardware recognition of one, the other, or both) the physical link level of the IBM ring includes elements of an internet implementation.
 This approach allows construction of a bridge between rings that can be very efficient since no link-level repackaging of any kind is needed when a packet is forwarded.

-(And such a bridge, called a block switch, accompanies the Z-ring [24].)
+(And such a bridge, called a block switch, accompanies the IBM ring [24].)
 The second element of philosophical difference lies in the choice of field sizes.
 A 16-bit node address can distinguish among many more stations than can be physically attached to a single ring, and a 16-bit ring number can distinguish among many more rings than are likely to be interconnected by a high-speed bridge.
-The larger-than-necessary address fields of the Z-ring seem to be provided so as to permit some logical address management.
+The larger-than-necessary address fields of the IBM ring seem to be provided so as to permit some logical address management.